giladlotan/itpmssd/README.md

     - Each week, there will be some form of reading.
 We are keeping the reading short and accessible so please do it.
     - The required readings are available via Dropbox or through an online link, as indicated in the assignment section of each week.
     - We strongly recommend acquiring a copy of ["Learning from Strangers"] (http://www.amazon.com/Learning-Strangers-Qualitative-Interview-Studies/dp/0684823128/)
+    - We recommend acquiring a copy of ["Data Science from Scratch"] (http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X) as a supplemental resource for all technical topics covered in class.
   - _Coding_
     - We'll use a shared dropbox folder for submitting coding homework assignments.
 - Evaluation: